Gaining the IOWA EDGE

 I might miss a day of the Iowa Edge Program date.
 Can I still apply for the program?

 Since the Iowa Edge program is limited in the number of students who can participate fully, we can only accept students who can commit to completing the program in its entirety.
+Every activity is carefully planned to create a robust experience for new students to support their transition to Iowa.
+Students who accept their admission into the program are expected to attend all events and activities on the schedule.

 I am participating in the Honors Primetime program, Hawkeye Marching Band, or another program with conflicting times with the Iowa Edge Program.
 Can I still participate in Iowa Edge and my other program simultaneously?